| CloserLook > John > John 18:1-40 |

 same year.

-Also, Annas had five sons and a grandson, who
+Also, Annas had five sons and a grandson who would

 So